RobTillaart/UUID/README.md

   - background
 - test other platforms

 #### Should

-- use compile constants __FILE__, __DATE__ and __TIME__ as initial seed.
-  - option in constructor?
-- optimize
-  - reduce footprint
-  - buffer as static char in generate is ~2% faster on AVR (not shocking, impact ?)
-  - smaller / faster random generator?

-#### Could
+- investigate rfc9562, for more variants.
 - investigate entropy harvesting
   - micros() between calls.
   - freeRAM, timers, RAM, USB-ID, ...
   - see example
 - auto reseed function?
   - e.g. micros() between calls.

+#### Could

 - add examples
   - ESP32 UUID server => using timing of the calls as entropy !
   - RTC for entropy
   - EEPROM to store last seeds? (n)
-- derived class UUID_10 which only uses digits
-  - use overflow / error propagation from one byte to next.
-- derived class UUID_CH which uses 'g'..'v'
-  - same algorithm guaranteed disjunct set.
+- optimize
+  - reduce footprint
+  - buffer as static char in generate is ~2% faster on AVR (not shocking, impact ?)
+  - smaller / faster random generator?

 ### Won't (unless)